-Any enterprise or organization looking to leverage GPS technology to monitor their workforce must do so ethically, carefully and respectfully.
-In this article, we'll explore how you can do this, what employee monitoring systems are available and what privacy issues must be considered before introducing tracking into daily processes.
+Employee monitoring systems give businesses the means to track workers at all times.
+This can be an effective way to measure productivity, performance, hours worked, punctuality and other factors inherent in running a successful company.
+However, businesses that leverage technology to monitor their workforce must do so ethically, carefully and respectfully.
+It is important to understand how you can do this, what employee monitoring tools are available, and what privacy issues you must consider before introducing tracking software into your daily processes.

 Editor's note: Need employee monitoring software for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 Benefits of employee monitoring systems

 Whatever your mission, whoever your clients, your core focus is delivering the best service, satisfying your audience and retaining their business.
 Employee monitoring systems facilitate this by allowing you to do the following:

 - View workers' activities and movements in real time to minimize time-wasting and ensure a harmonious balance of effort across your entire team.

 - Help employees on the road (such as taxi drivers or couriers) find the best routes, avoid traffic jams and reach their destinations with minimal delay.

 - Measure productivity and ensure that your staff operates at their maximum capacity, hits targets and generally meets expectations.

 - Identify problems affecting your team's results and create a streamlined, efficient way of working.